-Select changes to our Global Corporate Governance Guidelines in 2022 lssue New policy Reason for the change Say on Climate Vote against director in case of low vote turnout and if company is not responsive to investor concerns.
-Refining our voting approach on Say on Climate Ethnic diversity Vote against Chair of Nomination Committee or Chair of the Board if board does not have at least one director with an ethnic minority background (US).
-Developments in the US Ethnic diversity Include ethnic diversity aspect into our UK voting policy when evaluating director elections.
-Recommendation of the Parker Review ESG KPIs in remuneration Vote against remuneration policies without ESG KPIs (EU / large company) as of 2023.
-Expectation for companies to set proper sustainability- related incentives
+Select changes to our Global Corporate Governance Guidelines in 2022

+New policy Reason for the change Vote against director in case of low vote turnout and if company is not responsive to investor concerns.
+Refining our voting approach on Say on Climate Vote against Chair of Nomination Committee or Chair of the Board if board does not have at least one director with an ethnic minority background (US).
+Developments in the US Include ethnic diversity aspect into our UK voting policy when evaluating director elections.
+Recommendation of the Parker Review Vote against remuneration policies without ESG KPIs (EU / large company) as of 2023.
+Expectation for companies to set proper sustainability-related incentives Vote against director in case of low vote turnout and if company is not responsive to investor concerns.
+Vote against Chair of Nomination Committee or Chair of the Board if board does not have at least one director with an ethnic minority background (US).
+Include ethnic diversity aspect into our UK voting policy when evaluating director elections.
+Vote against remuneration policies without ESG KPIs (EU / large